The North Carolina Home Buying Process

 Step #4: Search for a home

 Your real estate agent will be hard at work researching homes on the market and scheduling showing requests with the seller’s agents.
 You are welcome to assist in this process by looking at homes in your price range online and sending the details to your agent if you find any that you are interested in viewing.
+Some homes online will be marked as contingent and it's likely you'll want to skip over these while keeping an eye on them at the same time.

 Soon, it will be time to view homes in-person.
 I strongly advise being open-minded throughout this process and taking the time to carefully walk through each home.
 I also recommend keeping a running list on your phone of what you do and don’t like in each home you view.
 Hated the wall-to-wall carpeting but loved the recessed lighting?
 Be sure to jot that down.
 You will be touring various homes during this period and it is easy to get confused so it will be helpful to have a point of reference.